miguelperezenciso/SeqBreed/README.md

  demanding.
 Beware with large SNP datasets.

 ##### Implementing selection
-Selection proceeds in three steps (see code above).
-First, estimated breeding values (EBVs) are obtained for the current population.
+Selection proceeds in three steps (see code above):
+* First, estimated breeding values (EBVs) are obtained for the current population.
 If molecular data are needed (GBLUP, ssGBLUP), an X matrix containing genotypes must be generated with ```do_X``` function.
-Second, the best individuals are mated and offspring are generated.
+* Second, the best individuals are mated and offspring are generated.
 Computationally, this is done by extending the current pedigree.
-Third, new genomes and phenotypes are generated for the new offspring (but not EBVs).
+* Third, new genomes and phenotypes are generated for the new offspring (but not their EBVs).

 Estimated Breeding Values are obtained with function

 ```sel.doEbv(pop, criterion='random', h2=None, X=None, mkrIds=None, yIds=[], nh=2, itrait=0)```